Balanced matrices: Discrepancies of fully-balanced matrices

 \section{Discrepancies of fully-balanced matrices}

-In this section, in the spirit of proving some weaker versions of Conjecture \ref{smaler systems} we introduce the notion of discrepancy of fully-balanced matrices.
+In this section, with the goal of proving some weaker versions of Conjecture \ref{smaler systems}, we introduce the notion of discrepancy of fully-balanced matrices.
 It turns out that Conjecture \ref{smaler systems} is somewhat easier to attack in this setting.

 \begin{definition} Let $A\in \mathbb{M}_{n\times m}(\mathbb{R})$.
-Then by the discrepancy of the matrix $A$ along rows, we mean the value Similarly, by the discrepancy along columns, we mean the value \end{definition}
+By the \emph{discrepancy} of the matrix $A$ along rows, we mean the value Similarly, by the discrepancy along columns, we mean the value